CharlieMcGoldrick/ci-ms5-spudscan/README.md

 To address these business requirements, we have outlined the following epics and user stories.
 Each user story is broken down into manageable tasks, following an agile development process.

 - Epic: Information Gathering and Data Collection
-    1. US1: As a client, I want to know which symptoms are most correlated with each potato disease (early blight, late blight) and healthy leaves so that I can focus on key diagnostic features. _(Business Requirement Covered: BR1)_
-    2. US2: As a user, I want to know the source and content of the data used in training the model to be confident in the quality of the trained model. _(Business Requirements Covered: BR2, BR3)_
+    1. US1: As a user, I want to know the source and content of the data used in training the model to be confident in the quality of the trained model. _(Business Requirements Covered: BR2, BR3)_
 - Epic: Data Visualization, Cleaning, and Preparation
     1. US1: As a client, I want to see visualizations of symptom correlations with leaf health categories to better understand the disease patterns. _(Business Requirement Covered: BR1)_
     2. US2: As a user, I want access to the data cleaning and preparation pipeline to quickly process new data for health state classification. _(Business Requirement Covered: BR2)_